Francesco Zurolo: Attack of Otranto

-The horrible fate of Otranto and Salentine Peninsula
+The invasion of Otranto

-During the early stages of the siege, one night, the citizens gathered in the cathedral, led by Ladislaus De Marco, and decided in a joint session to resist to the last.
-When the city's defenses collapsed, some of them attempted to create a defensive line, but it too quickly fell, and most of the civilians gathered in the cathedral.
+One night during the early stages of the siege, the citizens gathered in the cathedral, led by Ladislao De Marco, and decided in a joint session to resist to the very end.
+When the city's defenses collapsed, some of them attempted to form a defensive line, but it too quickly gave way, and the majority of the civilians gathered in the cathedral.